BECOME A MEMBER

 [For our updated and extensive overview of the 4Ps of Marketing Technology framework you should checkout our Essentials of Marketing Technology digital learning course here]

 Technology - as we all know – moves at a rapid pace.
 In fact, there has been more growth in the last 5 years than over the whole of the 25 before that.
-The relatively young martech sector is no exception, boasting a staggering 7k+ platforms and technologies and no signs of stopping.
+The relatively young martech sector is no exception.
+As Scott Brinker told us recently, there are now more than 10,000 martech tools available to marketers.

-It’s our goal at the MarTech Alliance to help make marketing technology simple…or at least simpler!
-Our 4Ps of Marketing Technology guide will provide you with a practical framework for doing exactly that.
+It’s our goal at LXA to help marketers understand and deploy marketing technology.
+Our 4Ps of MarTech & Marketing Operations guide will provide you with a practical framework for doing exactly that.

 This framework comes from chatting to loads of marketers, nerdy debates with technologists, reading and researching all things martech – not to mention delivering countless marketing tech projects.
 The net result is a blueprint that will help you build and manage your marketing tech strategy and roadmap – or optimise what you already have in place.